Academic Related Regulations and Appeals

 Where the Appeals Review Panel rejects the appeal because the case does not satisfy the grounds allowed for an appeal you will be notified giving the reasons for the rejection.

-The formal stage - Review at Faculty level
+Stage Two (formal) appeals - Review at Faculty level

-A Basic Guide to Academic Appeals aims to make Regulation XIX easier to understand.
+The Quick Guide to Academic Appeals aims to make Regulation XIX easier to understand.

 Student Complaints